lodeguns/Solids-classification-3D-CNN-3D-GradCam/README.md

 ### Model and Execution

+The problem is so simple that reach the 100% of accuracy in the test set on the 4th epoch.

 The model and the training is written in the script_v0.3 on a Jupyter Notebook.

 We have done the experiment on a **NVIDIA GeForce 1070**.